no-go/Attiny85Watch/README.md

  -  Button 2: switch through clock, led on, menu mode (set hours), menu mode (set minutes)
  -  1/8th of a second: a hour glas
  -  CPU power down between every cycle of 120ms (with 128Hz clock)
- -  time accurency: it was 25min in 8h.
+ -  time accurency: it was to slow 25min in 8h.
+Then 15min to fast in 15h.
 I think, I fix this
  -  lifetime: above 46h (65mAh Lipo after charging it)